sekyondaMeta/helion/docs/api/settings.md

 .. autoattribute:: Settings.static_shapes

    When enabled, tensor shapes are treated as compile-time constants for optimization.
-Default is ``False``.
+Default is ``True``.
+Set this to ``False`` if you need a single compiled kernel instance to serve many shape variants.
 ```

 ### Autotuning Settings